 Message from the President

-With support from the Ohio Capital Impact Corporation, Franklin County Department of Job and Family Services, and the ADAMH Board, CMHA is able to offer after school and summer camp opportunities for our family communities.
-We are proud to be a founding member of the Affordable Housing Alliance of Central Ohio, a collaboration of 13 organizations seeking to cut the deficit of 54,000 affordable housing units in our community in half over ten years by increasing local resources for affordable housing.
+With support from the Ohio Capital Impact Corporation, Franklin County Department of Job and Family Services, and the ADAMH Board, CMHA will able to continue offering after-school and summer camp opportunities for our family communities in 2017.
+And we will continue to be actively involved in the Affordable Housing Alliance of Central Ohio, a collaboration of 13 organizations seeking to increase local resources for affordable housing to address the 54,000 unit-deficit of affordable housing in our community.

 We look forward to continuing to collaborate and innovate in order to stretch scarce resources to provide affordable housing and improve neighborhoods.